Ethkazin/Personal-Project/README.md

     - Filter by ancestries, systems, etc
 - [ ] Generator emotion towards the part random but based a number the user imputs
 - [ ] Appearance generator
+    - How the voice might sound ex: "Soft kind light voice with a slight stutter, no accent"
+    - maybe a key phrase to get into character
 - [ ] Name generator